pluginsGLPI/doc/source/formcreator/configuration.rst

 * **Name**: Name of the form.
 * **Active**: A form is inactive by default.
 You need to explicitly activate it when it is ready to use.
 * **Category**:
-   * In the simplified interface, categories les catégories permettent de ranger les formulaires par Bloc.
+   * In the simplified interface, categories allow to tidy forms by Blocks.
    * If you want to use the **service catalog** you must use form categories.

 .. note::
     Form categories are plugin's dropdowns.
-You can add form categories directly when editing a form ising the **+** next to category field.
+You can add form categories directly when editing a form using the **+** next to category field.
 You can do the same from **Configuration > Dropdowns > Form category**.

 * **Direct access on homepage**: Direct access to the form from the GLPI's simplified interface.

  **Description**: displays in the list forms.
  * **Language**: by default a form is set to the language of its creator.
 The form will be available only to users using the same language as the form.
 Choose **All languages** to make the form available to users without language restriction.

 * **Header**: displays when the form is displayed.
 * **Need to be validate**: If **Yes** a list of validators is displayed.
 This is a list of GLPI users (with the right **Validate an incident** or **Validate a request** (in its profile) on an compatible entity with the form's entity.
 The list of validators is a multiple choice list.
 If no validator is selected all of them are submitted when the form is being used.
 * **Default form in service catalog**: if **Yes** the form will display in the service catalog without being filtered by the current category or keywords.